Minor changes are by default collapsed in the page history.

-However, as every environment is unique, the supplied policies can also be tweaked to suit your requirements.
+However, because every environment is unique, the supplied policies can be customized to suit your requirements.
 You can also create your own policies.

-Once the product has been installed, the policy for the relevant technology and platform you want to monitor can be selected from the list of out-of-the-box policies supplied with the product.
-Note that if you are monitoring technologies other than IBM MQ and the self-monitoring policies for MainView Middleware Monitor (prefixed with MVMM ), you will need to import the relevant Event Pack.
+Once the product is installed, select the policy for the relevant technology and platform you want to monitor from the list of out-of-the-box policies supplied with the product.
+If you are monitoring technologies other than IBM MQ and the self-monitoring policies for MainView Middleware Monitor (prefixed with MVMM ), you will need to import the relevant Event Pack.
 Event Packs are importable files of the relevant libraries and policies for the various platforms supported by MainView Middleware Monitor.

 The next steps in using a policy are to define the level of monitoring (from Minimal, Basic, Standard_NNN, or ALL_NNN - see Getting started with policies for more details on these levels), and then to copy and enable the policy.
 Once enabled, you can apply the policy to your existing objects.